miyako/4d-plugin-python/README.md

 ### CMake Options

-> On Windows...you must build any extensions you want into libpython itself.
+> (On) Windows it is not possible to build shared .dll extensions against a static libpython, so you must build any extensions you want into libpython itself.

 ```
 BUILTIN_ARRAY=ON